 For all cables being tested, the equipment used will be a fiber optic test kit, which includes a fiber optic power meter and a LED or laser source.
 The source should be of the type and wavelength used as transmitters in the network being tested.
 Instrument adapters provide the interface needed to the connectors used with the network.
-Reference test cables a~ needed as .ia.ynch.and receivejumpers for testing the network cables, and a connector/coupling kit is required to interconnectthe test jumpers with the cables to be tested.
+Reference test cables are needed as launch and receive jumpers for testing the network cables, and a connector coupling kit is required to interconnect the test jumpers with the cables to be tested.